-- The Office of Institutional Research will produce the required tables and provide them to the chair of the Senate Committee on Educational Policy and to the Office of the Senior Vice President for Academic Affairs and Provost.
+- The Office of Institutional Research will produce the required tables and provide them to the chair of the Senate Committee on Educational Policy and to the Office of the Executive Vice President and Provost.

 - The data tables and graphs required in 10 (a) and (b) will be reported annually to the Faculty Senate.
 These data should also be provided to all deans and department heads and made available to faculty and students.